Zeeshanahmad4/Facebook-Automation-with-Multilogin-and-Residential-Proxies/README.md

   </a>
   <h3 align="center">Multilogin Automation</h3>
   <h3 align="center">Automating Facebook Profiles with Multilogin and Proxies</a> <br>
-   You can contact me for any queries, for setting up the project</h3>
+   You can contact me for any queries and for setting up the project</h3>
 </p>

 # Demo
 ![Demo](https://media.giphy.com/media/iJ6hoHd86S2B6NtcuT/giphy.gif)

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents